Sending Camp Mail

 Everyone loves to get mail!
 So, it makes sense that one of the highlights of camp is Mail Call when mail is passed out.
 Nowadays, hearing from home takes on a whole new significance for kids who are used to being constantly connected to their friends.
 At Cheley, we truly believe in the idea of “Disconnect to Really Connect.”
 The opportunity to unplug from cell phones and social media is one of the largest benefits of camp, yet we know you and your campers want to stay connected.

-The following applies to ALL campers and staff.
 For unit, please write Lower Ski Hi, Lower Chipeta, Ski Hi, Chipeta, Haiyaha, Senior Chipeta, Boys’ Trail’s End (BTE), Girls’ Trail’s End (GTE), or Support Staff.

 USPS Address